 Amenities and Activities

-Three town squares provide central gathering areas for the active adults living in this widespread community.
+Three town squares provide central gathering areas for active adults living in this widespread community.
 At Spanish Springs Town Square there’s free entertainment just about every night.
 There’s also a hotel, restaurants, and shops.

 Locals love the residents-only opera house called Katie Belle’s and The Rialto Theater where it’s easy to catch a movie.
 Lake Sumter Landing Market Square is a lakeside space with shops, restaurants, and a lighthouse.
 Brownwood Paddock Square is the newest gathering space, designed to resemble a Florida cattle town.